👋 Hi. I’m Jim. I’ve been blogging here since early 2004.

 The site has gone through many changes since it launched way back then.
 In 2014, I “decluttered” all of the irrelevant content, leaving the posts which received the most traffic.
 I then chose to start over with a focus on writing about living a simpler, more meaningful life.
 Less but better.

-My love affair for all things Apple began with a road-worn Mac SE/30.
-It was during those early years working with Aldus PageMaker, Macromedia Freehand and Adobe Photoshop that I learned the importance of keeping a computer system in tip-top shape.
+Back in the early ’90s, like many other Mac users, I began my career as a design artist.
+My love for Apple products began with a Mac SE/30, and it was during those early years of working with Aldus PageMaker, Macromedia Freehand, and Adobe Photoshop that I learned the importance of keeping a computer system in good condition.

-I’m fortunate enough to have found and married an awesome woman that I’d be completely lost without and I have some pretty neat kids because of it.
-In my spare time, I like to write code, spend time with the family, play music, and enjoy anything that gets me outdoors on a hiking trail.
+I am blessed to have found and married an amazing woman, without whom I would be lost, and I have some fantastic kids because of it.
+In my free time, I enjoy writing code, spending time with my family, playing music, and exploring the outdoors on a hiking trail.